DaPraxis/DaPraxis.github.io/_portfolio/Social-Distance-Detection.md

 </figure>

 # Project Baseline
 In this project, we are building a robust program detecting if people are properly social distanced in time inside a video, especially for survilance cameras.
-This project is inspired by the current situation when COVID goes rampage and US government does poorly containing the virus 😷.
+This project is inspired by the current situation when COVID goes rampage and US government does poorly containing the virus.

+Mask ON 😷.

 This app uses machine learning techniques to identify people that are *poorly social distanced*, analyse *risk factors in the environment* and marks the *public facilities that are vulnerable in design*.
 ## Dependencies